-A year round observation of concentrations of PM2.5 was conducted in Hanoi from July 2016 to June 2017 using newly developed highly sensitive sensors.
-Hourly concentration data of PM2.5 agreed well with corresponding data obtained with a beta attenuation monitor, located 3 km away with R2 = 0.73.
-The monthly variation showed that levels of PM2.5 were high in the dry season, particularly in December (median = 62 µg m–3) and low in the rainy season, particularly in June and July (medians = 19 µg m–3).
+A year-long observation of PM2.5 concentrations was conducted in Hanoi from July 2016 to June 2017 using newly developed highly sensitive sensors.
+The hourly concentration data of PM2.5 agreed well with corresponding data obtained with a beta attenuation monitor located 3 km away, with R2 = 0.73.
+The monthly variation showed that levels of PM2.5 were high during the dry season, particularly in December (median = 62 µg m–3) and low during the rainy season, particularly in June and July (medians = 19 µg m–3).
 Haze episodes of PM2.5 with levels higher than 100 µg m–3 were observed 13 times during the dry season (October 2016–March 2017).
-These episodes may link to East Asia winter monsoon, because the daily levels of PM2.5 and CO increased several days after most of cold surge events.
-Two episode events were investigated further in higher temporal resolution.
-For both events, peaks of PM2.5 appeared at midnight for some days after a cold surge, while CO levels often increased at rush hours.
-For first event, short peaks of PM2.5 with high rates of increase of ~5 µg m–3 min–1 were observed.
-This highlights the importance of high temporal resolution of PM2.5 sensors in assessing of health effect.
-For second event, a broad peak of PM2.5 with gradual increase was observed together with high CO levels.
-This research reveals characteristics of PM2.5 haze episode in Hanoi that should be studied further to develop an effective air pollution management.
+These episodes may be linked to the East Asian winter monsoon, as the daily levels of PM2.5 and CO increased several days after most of the cold surge events.
+Two events were investigated further at a higher temporal resolution.
+For both events, peaks of PM2.5 appeared at midnight for some days after a cold surge, while CO levels often increased during rush hours.
+For the first event, brief peaks of PM2.5 with a high rate of increase (~5 µg m–3 min–1) were observed, highlighting the importance of a high temporal resolution for PM2.5 sensors in assessing health effects.
+For the second event, a broad peak of PM2.5 with a gradual increase was observed along with high CO levels.
+This research reveals the characteristics of PM2.5 haze episodes in Hanoi, which should be studied further to effectively manage air pollution.